alexismgjackson-github/watcherv1/README.md

 - Fetching data from TMDB API, handling the response and errors
 - Filtering undesired search results (such as explicit movie content)

+### _HIDING API KEYS_

+- Utilizing NodeJS and "VITE" prefix when creating and processing enviromental variables

 ### _RESPONSIVE WEB DESIGN_

 - Implementing media queries to add device breakpoints